Learn about actual and potential costs

 Buyers should consider the proposed cost of the project from each potential supplier.

 Buyers should provide a list of dates that pertain specifically to the RFP process, such as the final date to submit questions and the final date to submit bids.

 Buyers should provide a list of key milestones that will exist throughout the project, such as the date services will begin and the date suppliers are expected to complete the services by.

 Evaluate major factors to mitigate risk

-The supply chain for seismic and geophysical services carries a moderate level of risk, which somewhat hampers buyer power.
-Fuel is a critical input that poses risk to the buyer; when the prices of crude oil spike, fuel prices trend in line.
-Despite significant fuel price volatility, service providers are...
+The supply chain for seismic and geophysical services carries a moderate level of risk.
+Fuel is a critical input that creates risk in the supply chain; when the price of crude oil spikes, fuel prices trend in line.
+Despite significant fuel price volatility, service providers are usually able to maintain...
 Subscribe to learn more.